 Why are we still surprised by industrial catastrophes?

-In the fourth part of John Woodhouse’s assessment of asset management, he explores why the inevitability of major disasters still leaves companies shocked and in economic turmoil
+In this assessment of asset management, we explore why the inevitability of major disasters still leaves companies shocked and in economic turmoil

 Chernobyl, Three Mile Island, Bhopal, Texas City, Piper Alpha, Macondo.